rstormsf/factual-nodejs-driver/README.md

 # Get Started

-It is required to have your own api key/secret, you can get them from [factual](https://www.factual.com/api-keys/request)

-Then include this driver in your projects:
+Include this driver in your projects:
 ```javascript
 var Factual = require('factual-api');
 var factual = new Factual('YOUR_KEY', 'YOUR_SECRET');
 ```

+If you don't have a Factual API account yet, [it's free and easy to get one](https://www.factual.com/api-keys/request).

 ## Read
 ```javascript